CBarfield5/Meme-Generator-APP/README.md

 # Meme-Generator-APP
-This project is the backend of a social media centered around creating and sharing memes.
+This project is the Java backend of a social media centered around creating and sharing memes.